 Oracle Fail Safe provides high availability for single-instance Oracle Databases (except Oracle Database Personal Edition) running on Windows clusters configured with Microsoft Windows Failover Clusters.

 By making a single-instance Oracle Database highly available, you ensure that even when a cluster node is shut down or fails, applications that access that database suffers only a momentary loss of connection with the database while the database is restarted on another cluster node.
 Applications can automatically reconnect to the database after such a failover event occurs using transparent application failover, resulting in a failover that is not apparent to users.

 See Also:"Support for Multitenant Container Database (CDB)" in Oracle Fail Safe Release Notes for Microsoft Windows

 This chapter discusses the following topics:

 Oracle Fail Safe Server discovers standalone single-instance databases (those that are not in a cluster group) by looking for Oracle Database instance Windows services.
 Any service found on any cluster node that is not currently in a cluster group is displayed in the Oracle Fail Safe Manager's Available Oracle Resources list.

 The following sections briefly summarize the Oracle Net configuration for standalone single-instance databases.

-Beginning with Oracle8i release 8.1.5, the behavior of the Oracle Net listener changed.
-If the system host name is used in the definition of an Oracle8i release 8.1.5 (or later) listener, then this listener listens on all IP addresses on that node, not just the IP address associated with the host name.
-This causes conflicts later when you add a database to a group and listeners configured with Oracle Fail Safe are defined to listen on a virtual address.
+If the system host name is used in the definition of a listener, then this listener listens on all IP addresses on that node, not just the IP address associated with the host name.
+The local listener also opens any cluster IP addresses causing a cluster group listener failure if it attempts to listen on IP addresses assigned to the group.